Published on: May 17, 2023

-To celebrate, the Stewart team came together to highlight several key figures in the AAPI community who have introduced people to their heritage by bridging their culture with their talents and aspirations.
-From musicians, congresswomen, filmmakers to professional athletes, see who inspires us:
+To celebrate, the Stewart team members highlight several key figures in the AAPI community who have introduced people to their heritage by bridging their culture with their talents and aspirations.
+From musicians, members of congress, filmmakers to professional athletes, see who inspires us:

 Yo-Yo Ma is a Chinese American classical musician and performer.
 He started playing the cello at the age of four and quickly became a musical prodigy.
 He has recorded over 100 albums and received 19 Grammy Awards for his performances as a soloist and with orchestras around the world.
 His music supports his commitment to connect humanity.